gdos/TerminalApps/README.md

 # TerminalApps
 Old school puzzle games that run in a terminal on any OS.

-All source code is under "releases...latest" named "termapps*.tar.gz"
+All source code is under "releases...latest" named "Tapps.tar.gz"

 # TerminalApps v 1.0.9